Merna-Medhat/Credit-Risk-Modeling-Loan-Default-Prediction-using-Machine-Learning/README.md

 The objective is to develop a predictive credit risk model that can help identify customers with a higher likelihood of being classified as **Bad Credit Risk**.

-From a credit risk perspective, particular attention is given to the model's ability to identify Bad customers, since failing to detect a high-risk borrower can result in increased credit losses.
+From a credit risk perspective, particular attention is given to the model's ability to identify Bad customers, since failing to detect a high-risk borrower can contribute to increased credit losses.

 The project demonstrates how machine learning can support:

 * Data-driven credit risk assessment
-* Risk segmentation
+* Risk classification and segmentation
 * Credit decision-making
 * Identification of higher-risk borrowers
-* More consistent evaluation of borrower creditworthiness
+* Consistent evaluation of borrower creditworthiness
+* Risk-based classification threshold selection

 ---